Daniel J. Frey

 No.

-He knows the difference between good and evil but doesn't care which device he employs as long as he gets his orgasm no matter what that may entail.
+He knows the difference between good and evil but doesn't care which device he employs as long as he gets his orgasm, no matter what that may entail.

 We, as a nation, are learning what it means to have a president with this kind of personality disorder.

-I've said before that I have had personal experience with a sociopath who almost destroyed my life.
+I've said before that I have had a personal experience with a sociopath who almost destroyed my life.

 Keeping it real.